LSX285/Windows11-LTSC/README.md

 - Booting into **Safe Boot** displays a **unknown hard error** message which can be ignored.
 - Programs installed via **APP** may not uninstall successfully on first login.
 To resolve this, restart Windows.

+**This project is not associated with Microsoft or the upcoming official Windows 11 Enterprise/IoT LTSC in any way.**